javibravo/simpleue/README.md

    - **Redis** queue adapter.
    - **AWS SQS** queue adapter.

-The queue interface manage all related with the queue system and abstract the task about that.
+The queue interface manage all related with the queue system and abstract the job about that.

 It require the queue system client: